 Orchid may elect not to renew the management agreement, even without cause.
 The management agreement is automatically renewed in accordance with the terms of the agreement, each year, on February 20.
-However, with the consent of the majority of Orchid's independent directors, and upon providing 180-days' prior written notice, Orchid may elect not to renew the Represented Provide (Pff Orchid elects to not renew the agreement because of a decision by its Board of Directors that the management fee is unfair, Bimini Advisors will have the right to renegotiate a mutually agreeable management fee.
-If Orchid elects to not renew the management agreement without cause, it is required to pay Bimini Advisors a termination fee equal to three times the average manualement fee incurred during the prior 24-month period immediately preceding the most recently completed calendar quarter prior effective date of termination.
-Notwithstanding the termination fee, nonrenewal of the management agreement may affects by business, financial condition and results of operations.
+However, with the consent of the majority of Orchid's independent directors, and upon providing 180-days' prior written notice, Orchid may elect not to renew the management agreement.
+If Orchid elects to not renew the agreement because of a decision by its Board of Directors that the management fee is unfair, Bimini Advisors will have the right to renegotiate a mutually agreeable management fee.
+If Orchid elects to not renew the management agreement without cause, it is required to pay Bimini Advisors a termination fee equal to three times the average annual management fee incurred during the prior 24-month period immediately preceding the most recently completed calendar quarter prior to the effective date of termination.
+Notwithstanding the termination fee, nonrenewal of the management agreement may adversely affect our business, financial condition and results of operations.